 With a page or file selected and open, click on the Publish tab.
 Leave the default options as they are, then hit Submit.

 Your request will be sent to the central publish queue and pushed out to the live site.
-To confirm when your page has been published, you can go to the Dashboard screen by clicking on the Cascade icon in the top lefthand corner and look under the Notifications heading for a confirmation message.
+To confirm when your page has been published, you can go to the Home screen and look under the Messages heading for a confirmation message.

 Publish Related Files (Images and Documents)